Letter of Authorization Apostille – Legalization – Authentication | Call +1 (415) 655-9455

 • A statement about whether the document is already notarized or needs to be notarized

-3. Get the letter of authorization to us.
+Step 3: Get the letter of authorization to us

 Disclaimer: Information on this website is for informational purposes only.
+These instructions are based on our knowledge and experience and are meant to be helpful; however, they might contain errors.
+Please let us know if you encounter mistakes so that we can promptly correct them.
 SF Notary + Apostille is not a law firm, and its agents are not attorneys.
 Please contact a licensed attorney or your local bar association for counsel on legal matters.